Category Archives: German Royals

 At his christening on July 19, 1882, he was given the names Adolf Friedrich Georg Ernst Albert Eduard.
 He had twelve godparents:

 During this time, he was made a Lieutenant in the Prussian Army’s Grand Ducal Mecklenburg Grenadier Regiment No. 89.
 However, his active military career did not begin until after he had finished his studies when he joined the Prussian Army’s 1st Uhlan Guards Regiment in Potsdam.
-Just two years later, he became Hereditary Grand Duke upon his grandfather’s death and his father’s accession to the grand ducal throne.
+Two years later, he became Hereditary Grand Duke upon his grandfather’s death and his father’s accession to the grand ducal throne.

 Hereditary Grand Duke Adolf Friedrich, c1909. source: Wikipedia